How to navigate decreasing interest rates

 Can you hedge your position?

-Depending on what works best for you, you could split your home loan into portions, with some on a variable rate or fixed for different terms.
-This gives you a blended rate over time rather than rolling your entire loan over at any one time in the market when it's time to refix your mortgage.
+Depending on what works best for you, you could split your home loan into multiple loans.
+For example, you could keep some of it on a variable rate and have multiple fixed terms for different time periods.
+This gives you a blended rate over time, rather than having your whole home loan on one fixed loan and risking a big adjustment in payments when the term runs out and it's time to re-fix.
 This approach could allow you to take advantage of lower rates in the market and the longer-term fixed rates could give you some certainty.

-To explore the different options available, Donna suggests using our Repayments and Structuring Home Loan Calculator or talking with one of our home loan specialists to discuss your overall financial position.
+To explore the different options available, Donna suggests using our repayments and structuring calculator or talking with one of our home loan specialists.

 How is your home loan structured?